thfuchs/fcf/README.md

 ## Dependencies

-`tsRNN` highly depends on [Keras](https://keras.io/) and [TensorFlow](https://www.tensorflow.org/).
+Note that `tsRNN` heavily depends on [Keras](https://keras.io/) and the [TensorFlow](https://www.tensorflow.org/) Deep Learning Framework.
 We currently guarantee the package to work with the following versions:

 Software Package | Version
 ---------------- | --------